 Om Khangaonkar

-I'm an third-year undergrad at UC Davis advised by Hamed Pirsiavash.
+I'm a fourth-year undergrad at UC Davis advised by Hamed Pirsiavash.
 My research studies computer vision and machine learning.

 Specifically, I am interested in the intersection of representation learning, generative modeling, and scene understanding.
 Large generative models (i.e. Stable Diffusion, FLUX.1) have learned to model a large amount of our visual world.
 How can we utilize the rich representations learned by these models to build generalizable models of perception from limited supervision, similar to humans?